 There are no shore dives at Rendezvous since there is no reef in close proximity to our shoreline.
 Therefore, all dives that are available at the resort are boat dives.
 Northern Boat dives are included in your holiday, while Marine Park Dives and Snorkel Trips are available at an additional cost.

 Persons who have had no diving experience are welcome to do the Discover Scuba Diving class which takes place over the duration of one day.
 This class consists of a theory session, a pool session and a shallow ocean dive (up to 12 m/40 ft).
-This gives you credit towards other PADI courses.
+It costs US$22.00 and this gives you credit towards other PADI courses.

 Visibility ranges from 12 m/40 ft - 18 m/ 60 ft on most days.
 However, on exceptionally good days the visibility ranges from 30 m/100 ft - 50 m/ 150 ft.